 Before the valleys of Long Mynd however there are some wonderful calm woodland scenes to wander through.

 These woods and fields are very accessible from the local village of Church Stretton.
-They are so calming that readers of one UK newspaper voted it as ‘England’s least stressful place’, Rectory Wood.
+They are so calming that readers of one UK newspaper voted it as ‘England’s least stressful place’, this place is called Rectory Wood.

 Rectory Wood was originally part of the grounds around the Old Rectory and the famous landscape architect ‘Capability Brown‘ had a big hand in the original concept.

-Out the other side of the woods we were straight into the first of our valleys for the ascent, Townbrook Valley.
+Out the other side of the woods you head straight into the first of our valleys for the ascent, Townbrook Valley.
 Beautiful, green all around and blue in the sky, it was a perfect day to be here.

 The path up Townbrook Valley is perfect for all manner of standards.
-A steady wander upwards, not a huge distance and a great way to get on the top of the Long Mynd area.
+A steady wander upwards, not a huge distance and a great way to get on the top of the Long Mynd area from Church Stretton.

 At the top of the valley we found it the perfect spot to take a lunch break, looking back down and over where we came from.